Amazingly, London has over 20,000 hectares of woods and you can find woods and woodland to enjoy all over London.

-Now Epping Forest really is the big old grand daddy of London Woods.
+Epping Forest is the big old grand daddy of London Woods.

 You can get to Epping Forest on the overground from Liverpool St to Chingford or the Central line to Theydon Bois.

 There’s some lovely secret paths and dense undergrowth and lots of split sweet chestnuts which are great for climbing and making dens in but also small clearings and areas of heathland.